 - Do not use categories that pertain to other businesses that are nearby or related, such as a business physically contained within your business or an entity that contains your business.

-You should focus primarily on adding the most specific categories for your business; we'll do the rest behind the scenes.
+Focus primarily on adding the most specific categories for your business; we'll do the rest behind the scenes.
 For instance, when you select a specific category like "Golf Resort", Google implicitly includes more general categories like "Resort Hotel", "Hotel", and "Golf Course."
 Feel free to skip adding any category that seems redundant with a more specific category you selected.
-If you can't find a category for your business, choose one that is more general.
+If you can't find a category for your business, choose one that's more general.
 Google can also detect category information from your website and from mentions about your business throughout the web.

-If your business contains another business that your organization does not own and operate, only use categories that represent your business.
+If your business contains another business that your organization doesn't own and operate, only use categories that represent your business.

 The following types of co-located businesses should each have their own page.
 If you need to use both categories for the same business location, create two pages instead.
-Be sure to use a different name for the second business (also see "Departments").
+Be sure to use a different name for the second business.
+Learn about departments.

 - A Restaurant/Cafe/Bar inside of a Hotel/Motel